Archana88/Facial-Expression-Recognition/README.md

 # Facial-Expression-Recognition
-Facial Expression Recognition using Softmax Regression and ANN
+Facial Expression Recognition using Softmax Regression and ANN using Python and Tensorflow.

 In our project, we are using two algorithms to detect facial expressions - Softmax Logistic Regression and Artificial Neural Networks and then we are comparing them.